This is my last post of the year, and it's time to take stock of the best of 2019 in personal branding. Articles, Books, Events, Videos, Ideas...

 He hadn't finished presenting his first book "Exercise Your Talent", Juan had to face the release of this dedicated work 100% networking.

-I agree with Elena in her assessment: "Frequently, we hear that a big part of good access to the labour market is managing our network of contacts.
-But we don't know exactly how to start management, who to contact, what message to convey and how to structure it.
+I agree with Elena in her assessment: "Frequently, we hear that much of a good access to the labour market is the management of our network of contacts.
+But we don't know exactly how to start the management, who to contact, what message to convey and how to structure it.

-12- Dream like Luther King, talks like Obama, command without command and be yourself.
+12- Dream like Luther King, speaks like Obama, command without command and be yourself.
 Luis Bassat.
 Editorial Platform, January 2020

-Advertisers always like to defy logic, and from here to my old boss, Luis Bassat, created a title as long as it is powerful and evocative.
-It was the surprise of the Christmas holidays to receive an anonymous package in the office, open it and discover this little work of art by one of the greats of communication.
+Advertisers always like to defy logic, and from here to that my old boss, Luis Bassat, has created a title as long as it is powerful and evocative.
+It was the surprise of the Christmas holidays to receive an anonymous package in the office, open it and discover this little work of art from one of the greats of communication.

-The book contains a generous epilogue (A 60 pages) And awesome, by Vicen-Villatoro, a little gem that complements a work -- for me- Paradox (even if the author does not mention it).
-And there are other surprises, like the many testimonies of professionals that Louis "commanded without command".
+The book contains a generous epilogue (A 60 Pages) and impressive, by Vicen.
+Villatoro, a little gem that complements a work -- for me- personal brand (even if the author doesn't mention it).
+And then there are other surprises, like the many testimonies of professionals to which Louis "commanded without command".

 3 recommended ebooks

-1- Workbook de Personal Branding.
+1- Workbook by Personal Branding.
 Cláudio Inácio and Andrés Pérez Ortega

-This is not a theoretical manual, is an exercise manual where the creators of Street Personal Branding have turned their knowledge in a practical way so that whoever reads the workbook can just take action.
+This is not a theoretical manual, is an exercise manual where the creators of Street Personal Branding have dumped their knowledge in a practical way so that whoever reads the workbook can simply take action.

-Although it has a symbolic cost, investment is profitable, as the exercises lead directly to the implementation of an operational plan for the management of the personal brand.
+Although it has a symbolic cost, investment is profitable, because the exercises lead directly to the implementation of an operational personal brand management plan.

-This ebook, for free download, it's useful for companies that want to find new ways to build their talent, attract the new, and clearly improve the scope and engagement of your corporate communication.
+This ebook, in free download, it's useful for companies that want to find new ways to retain their talent, attract the new, and clearly improve the scope and engagement of their corporate communication.

 3- Nine: Let your talent flow.
 Soymimarca, several authors

-Soymimarca already publishes its ninth compilation ebook with the highlighted posts of the year.
-This time, the prologue is by Elena Arnaiz, and Vladimir Estrada participate, Fran Segarra, Pablo Adán says, Guillem Recolons, Nancy Vazquez, Paula Fernández-Ochoa, Eva Collado and María A. Sánchez.
+Soymimarca already publishes its ninth compilation ebook with the highlights of the year.
+This time, the prologue is by Elena Arnaiz, and vladimir Estrada participate, Fran Segarra, Paul Adam, Guillem Recolons, Nancy Vazquez, Paula Fernández-Ochoa, Eva Collado and Maria A. Sánchez.

-It is obtained in free download by subscription to the Blog Soymimarca in this link.
-By the way, from Soymimarca we are asking if you think it's a good idea that the edition of the 10 years old , to the 2020, be printed. you care to answer this short survey?
+You get free download by subscription to the Soymimarca blog on this Link.
+By the way, from Soymimarca we are asking if you think it's a good idea that the edition of the 10 Years, that of 2020, be printed. ¿you care about answering this short survey?

-As I was already advancing in previous years, the video is imposed.
+As it progressed in previous years, the video prevails.
 And the take-off of the live video is unbeatable.
-If it's been a while Alex Lopez got ahead of everyone with their live periscope/Twitter on Sunday afternoons, now we find many who have been animated with the format.
+If a while ago Alex Lopez advanced to everyone with their directs via Periscope/Twitter on Sunday afternoons, now we find many who have been animated with the format.

 Dr. Natalia Wiechowski in her direct on Linkedin

-I followed with great interest this Polish sociologist based in Germany, that gives us a few direct but great value in Linkedin.
-I recommend following it so that this network warns you every time it goes live.
+I have followed with great interest this Polish sociologist based in Germany, that gives us a short but valuable direct Linkedin.
+I recommend you follow her so that this network will warn you every time it comes live.

-Your specialty: personal branding, aimed especially at coaches and consultants, and with very particular and valuable advice.
-It emits in a fluid and very easy to understand English, and answers all the comments and questions that can be asked through the chat.
+His specialty: personal branding, aimed especially at coaches and consultants, and with very particular and valuable advice.
+Emits in fluent English and very easy to understand, and answer all the comments and questions that can be asked through the chat.
 A discovery.
 Congratulations, Natalia!

 Two events that are already a classic in Personal Branding

-Daniela Viek is the creator of this personal branding congress.
+Daniela Viek is the creator of this personal branding conference.
 Initially in Portuguese, in the edition 2018 moved to Mexico.
-And this 2019 has unfolded, conducting non-simultaneous events in Brazil (presential) and Mexico (online).
+And this one 2019 has unfolded, holding non-simultaneous events in Brazil (Face) and Mexico (Online).

 This year I had the honor of participating with Alan Urbina, Nancy Vazquez, Daniela Viek, Gaby Alviso, Gustavo Nolasco, Esteban Villagómez, Xiomara Zetina, Mayte Calva and Leo Larrea.
-Being a private paid event, we don't have any links available from the interventions.
+Being a private paid event, we have no links available from interventions.

 Personal Branding Lab Day 2019: Boosting your personal brand

-The 14 December came the 5th edition of the congress, with participation of about 60 people between papers, roundtables and short-format videos.
+The 14 December came the 5th edition of the congress, with a close-up turn 60 people between presentations, round tables and short-form videos.
 Masterfully driven by Alicia Ro and Nilton Navarro.
-Moved in networks impeccably by Francis Garcia Cedeño, Javi Layunta, Heidi Mora and Cristina Ballester.
+Moved in networks impeccably by Francis García Cedeño, Javi Layunta, Heidi Mora And Cristina Ballester.

-This time, the operations center was Infojobs' new office in Barcelona.
-It was a memorable day, where the roundtable format was released, very interesting to get to know in depth different views on a topic.
+This time, the operations centre was Infojobs' new office in Barcelona.
+It was a memorable day, in which the roundtable format was premiered, very interesting to know in depth different points of view on a subject.

 Here we have the table of participants:

-And here's the video that collects the presentations and round tables:
+And here's the video that includes the presentations and round tables:

 - Africa Lucena compares to Marie Kondo (the magic of order) with the personal brand

-- Alan Urbina Tried the importance of soft skills in personal branding
+- Alan Urbina Tried the importance of soft skills in the personal brand

 - Alex Duran talked about the reasons justifying aversion to personal branding

-- Alex Lopez He told us about the top five points to prospect and sell on Linkedin
+- Alex Lopez told us about the top five points to prospect and sell on Linkedin

-- Alicia Linares He told us about leadership and personal branding
+- Alicia Linares told us about leadership and personal branding

-- Alfredo Vela dealt with 10 transformations that every professional should undertake
+- Alfredo Vela tried about 10 transformations that every professional should undertake

 - Almudena Lobato titled his intervention “Your personal brand talks about you”

-- Amalia Lopez Sidewalk I'm talking about personal branding for public administration professionals
+- Amalia Lopez Sidewalk I'm talking about personal brand for public administration professionals

-- Ami Bondia invited us to live bravely in the digital age
+- Ami Bondia invited us living bravely in the digital age

-- Andrés Pérez Ortega treated the personal brand as a marketing tool
+- Andrés Pérez Orteghe tried the personal brand as a marketing tool

-- angels Antón talked about 3 tricks to adapt your personal brand to the new challenges of the S. XXI
+- Angels Anton talked about 3 tricks to adapt your personal brand to the new challenges of the S. 21st

 - Arancha Ruiz encouraged us to boost our brand, Now or never!

-- Carola Morato talked about that working personal brand in the company doesn't just benefit the employee
+- Carola Morató talked about that working personal brand in the company not only benefits the employee

-- Claudio Inacio He told us about how a blog can help us boost our brand
+- Cláudio Inácio told us about how a blog can help us boost our brand

-- David Barreda dealt with a novel issue: Sustainable Personal Branding (with the person)
+- David Barreda discussed a novel issue: Sustainable Personal Branding (with the person)

 - Enrique Cejudo tells us a very personal story about Valverde del Camino and Uncle Chechu

-- Fran Segarra dealt with the how to work introspection on a personal brandstrategy
+- Fran Segarra tried the way to work introspection on a personal brand strategy

-- Gabriel Patrizzi stated that a reliable personal brand must be generating own content
+- Gabriel Patrizzi claimed that a reliable personal brand must be generated by its own content

 - Hector Jimenez talked about the need to work together to raise the level of professionalism

-- Helena Casas told us about the Solomon Asch on social compliance
+- Helena Casas told us about the experiment of Solomon Asch on social conformity

 - Ilana Berenholc explained how to manage our professional image 4.0

-- Jane's Trunk unveiled the way give feedback to be a leader
+- Jane del Tronco revealed the way give feedback to be a leader

-- Javier Zamora talked about how professionals outside the sport manage their brand
+- Javier Zamora talked about how professionals outside the realm of sport manage their brand

 - Johnny Durán talked about 5 keys to enhancing our personal brand in a holistic way